-With 24/7 driver technical support, the company that has been there for truckers shows yet another way that it keeps it promise.
+With 24/7 driver technical support, the company has been there for truckers.

-The pricing system, however, is quite complex.
-Basically, you can have the ELD for as little as $199 or, depending on the different accessories, roughly $40 per month.
+The pricing, however, is quite complicated.
+You can have the ELD for as little as $199.

-This pricing system may make sense for certain types of trucking companies but for others, the complexity is not quite what you’d expect from such an esteemed legacy brand in this industry.
+This pricing system may make sense for certain types of trucking companies.
+However, for others, the complexity is not quite what you’d expect from such an esteemed legacy brand in this industry.

 What People Love About the J.J.
 Keller ELD

-The 24/7 support for drivers is critical to taking care of their clients.
-J.J.
-Keller ensures that your drivers will never be left hanging and will always have their questions answered.
-On the road, this type of support is a major stress reliever.
+The 24/7 support for drivers is, however, crucial to taking care of their clients.
+Therefore, J.J.
+Keller ensures that your drivers will never be left hanging.
+And will, also, always have their questions answered.

-Finally, the pay as you go system means that if you don’t like your plan, you can change plans or opt for a new system entirely.
-This is yet another way that J.J.
+Finally, the pay as you go system means that if you don’t like your plan, you can change plans.
+Or opt for a new system entirely.
+And this is yet another way that J.J.
 Keller supports trucking companies.

-The pricing system is frankly, bizarre and confusing.
-In J.J.
-Keller’s attempts to be a company that takes care of all different types of needs instead seems to step all over themselves and confuse the very people they’re seeking to help.
+Unfortunately, the pricing system is frankly, bizarre, and confusing.
+J.J.
+Keller’s attempts to be a company that, however, takes care of all different types of needs.
+But, it seems they miss the mark and confuse the very people they intend to help.

 Cost: $199 at most basic plan, monthly subscription plans vary and average $40 per month

-When it comes to being user-friendly, this is where my20 makes itself different from the rest of the competition.
-This company eagerly provides 24/7 assistance and drivers report that the interface is extremely easy to use.
+When it comes to ease of use and user-friendly, my20 makes itself different from the rest.
+This company eagerly provides 24/7 assistance, and drivers report that the interface is straightforward to use.

-The bottom line is when using my20, you don’t have to worry about complex navigation of the app
+The bottom line is when using My20, you don’t have to worry about complex navigation of the app

 Another benefit: the my20 is a small device, so once it’s hooked up you will forget it’s even there!

-When you think about all the space you have in your truck – which isn’t much – having a device that takes up so little room is one of those things that many drivers will greatly appreciate.
+However, which isn’t much, having a device that takes up so little space is one of those things that many drivers will greatly appreciate.

 Why People Love the My20 ELD

-The simplicity of the device and the interface is something that appeals to many drivers and fleet managers.
-There is simply no frills here, and at the same time it provides exceptional functionality.
-Calling it simple is a bit misleading, but simple it is.
+The simplicity of the device and the interface is something that appeals to many drivers.
+However, there are simply no frills here, and at the same time, it provides exceptional functionality.

-Drivers really enjoy the size of the device.
-This device does not get in the way and the reality is in the cab of a truck space is at a premium, so it’s nice to have a device that doesn’t add to the clutter.
+User really enjoys the size of the device.
+The device does not get in the way, and the reality is in the cab of a truck space is at a premium.
+Therefore, it’s nice to have a device that doesn’t add to the clutter.

 Why People Don’t Love the My20 ELD

-There have been reports that the my20 has bugs when it comes to recording data from various rigs.
-Sometimes it will record that a driver is on duty when the engine is idling, or vice versa.
-Either way, it seems a patch or some sort of instruction should take care of this issue.
+There have been reports that the device has bugs when it comes to recording data from various rigs.
+And, sometimes, it will record that a driver is on duty when the engine is idling, or vice versa.
+Either way, it seems a patch or some instruction should take care of this issue.

 Linxup ELD Devices

-The simplicity of this system very well could be its best asset and a main reason why people would choose to use the Linxup as opposed to others that may seem to offer more.
+The simplicity of this product could be its best asset.
+As well as the main reason why people would choose to use it as opposed to others.

 Why People Love the Linxup ELD

-Having the ability to connect via the OBD2 port, 6 pin and 9 pin ports make this a very versatile ELD.
-You don’t have to go looking for the different connections as they are all ready for you to use.
+You don’t, however, have to start looking for the different connections as they are all ready for you to use.

-Basic device means that you have the information you need – no more, no less.
-This is something that many will like because having all the different bells and whistles can make these ELDs a bit intimidating.
+And, this is something that many would like since having all the different bells and whistles can make things a bit intimidating.

 Why People Don’t Love the Linxup ELD

-Finally, though they advertise great customer service, many people experience high call wait times along with unresponsive people on the other end of the line.
+Finally, though they advertise excellent customer service, many people experience high call wait times.
+Also, unresponsive customer care reps on the other end of the line.

 Stoneridge ELD Devices

-Perhaps the most important part of the Stoneridge system is how they promote the easy connectivity of their system.
-Understanding that trucks have different adapters, Stoneridge makes sure that you have every adaptor for every type of truck.
-This is just the beginning of how they believe they can do a better job of ensuring that your ELD gives you everything that you need from it.
+Perhaps the most comfortable part of the Stoneridge system is the secure connectivity of the system.
+Since trucks have different adapters.
+Stoneridge, therefore, makes sure that you have every adaptor for every type of vehicle.

-With Stoneridge, they believe in giving you more as well.
-Your subscription fee includes services that are add ons for other companies, such as having IFTA reporting.
-Other companies – just to add IFTA – will charge you close to $50 per month.
-Stoneridge doesn’t do that; instead you get a whole host of services for a low price.
+However, other companies may charge you close to $50 per month to add IFTA function.
+Stoneridge doesn’t do that; instead, you get a whole host of services for a low price.

 What People Love About the Stoneridge ELD

-The next thing that is appreciated by Stoneridge users is how easy the system is to use – and this includes having different ports available regardless of what type of system your truck has – 6 pin, 9 pin, or OBD2 are all available.
+And this, however, includes having different ports available regardless of what type of system your truck has.
+6-pin, 9-pins, or OBD2 are all available.